katholt/reddog-nf/README.md

     * Warn when read quality assessment is requested on merge run but merge has fastqc data
 * Mapping stats column rename for total\_reads?
     * I think this should read replicon\_total\_reads or equivalent
+    * change average depth to mean depth
+        - thoroughly check all scripts that this affects
+        - most should raise an error. if there are that do not, change so they will in the future
 * Ingroup/outgroup logic is found in two places, should we use a library at this point?
     - implemented once during mapping stats aggregation and again for merge mapping stats tables
 * Read validation as process using a local executor?